 at the annual meeting of the American Sociological Association, TBA, New York, New York

-theoretical gap between how a community transforms a Gemeinschaft community into a
+Yet a curious and unsatisfying theoretical gap lies between how a community transforms a Gemeinschaft community into a Gesellschaft association (Parsons, 1947).

 From Gemeinschaft to